A Passage into Turkey

 spots tucked away in nature, but the thought of no facilities—no running water,

-or toilets wasn't what I needed today..
+or toilets wasn't what I needed that day.
 Twice I ventured into nearby towns,

 hoping to find a hotel with a budget-friendly price tag, but luck wasn’t on my